 A vibrant central place

-The University of Melbourne is transforming the former Royal Women’s Hospital site into an open, light-filled series of spaces that are well connected to each other.
-The University is working with the City of Melbourne, the State Government of Victoria and private sector partners to ensure the vision for the site can be realised.
+The University is transforming the former Royal Women’s Hospital site into an open, light-filled series of spaces that are well connected to each other.

 The precinct will be built to the highest standards of excellence in both design and sustainability with a village atmosphere enlivened day and night by: